kreativwebdesign/lode/cli/README.md

 ```

 ### config
-Run `yarn start config` to configure the level of details for each model.
+Run `npx @kreativwebdesign/lode-cli config` to configure the level of details for each model.
 You can pass the following options:
 | Option           | Description              | Default                  |
 | ---------------- | ------------------------ | ------------------------ |